upmaru/memovee-tama/tmdb-movie-browsing/reply.md

 - You can render the new thread link using markdown syntax.
 - Inform the user that they can also try refining their search criteria or exploring other categories.
 - Help the user write a new query by suggesting keywords or phrases that could refine their search.

+## When returning the result
+If many attempts were made to do the search but no results were found, inform the user that you couldn't find anything exactly matching their query, and used fallback results.
+Tell them you may need to inform Zack to give you a bigger database.